quantex-oss/turing-model/turingmodel/models/README.md

 # Generic Arbitrage-Free Models
 There are the following arbitrage-free models:
-* FinModelBlack is Black's model for pricing forward starting contracts (in the forward measure) assuming the forward is lognormally distributed.
+* TuringModelBlack is Black's model for pricing forward starting contracts (in the forward measure) assuming the forward is lognormally distributed.
 * TuringModelBlackShifted is Black's model for pricing forward starting contracts (in the forward measure) assuming the forward plus a shift is lognormally distributed.
 CHECK
-* FinModelBachelier prices options assuming the underlying evolves according to a Gaussian (normal) process.
+* TuringModelBachelier prices options assuming the underlying evolves according to a Gaussian (normal) process.
 * FinSABR Model is a stochastic volatility model for forward values with a closed form approximate solution for the implied volatility.
 It is widely used for pricing European style interest rate options, specifically caps and floors and also swaptions.
 * FinSABRShifted Model is a stochastic volatility model for forward value with a closed form approximate solution for the implied volatility.
 It is widely used for pricing European style interest rate options, specifically caps and floors and also swaptions.